-Pace of Progression:
+Pace of Progression

-Genetic Counseling Program leadership shall evaluate all students' academic progress by comparing the number of attempted credit hours with the number of earned credit hours.
 All courses in the curriculum are required.
 Students are expected to progress through the program as a cohort and successfully complete courses in sequence.

-Incomplete units result in remediation plans which must be successfully completed as required by the Course Director and Program Director.
+Genetic Counseling Program leadership will evaluate all students' pace of progression by comparing the number of expected credit hours with the number of earned credit hours.
+Incomplete units result in remediation plans which must be successfully completed as required by the course director, or clinical supervisor, and the appropriate leadership team member.
 Withdrawal from a course necessitates repeating the course at the next time it is offered in the curriculum.
-Additional tuition charges are associated with reenrollment in courses.
+Additional tuition charges are associated with reenrollment in courses (includes rotations).
 A Leave of Absence may be considered if external circumstances prevent an appropriate pace of progression.